lupael/first-response-online/README.md

 If you see build issues when pulling updates from the repo, try cleaning and rebuilding the solution.

 ## Contributing
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+If you want to contribute please contact [support@i4e.com.bd](mailto:support@i4e.com.bd) with any additional questions or comments.